 Monitoring LynxDB

 LynxDB exposes comprehensive health and performance metrics through its REST API and CLI commands.
-This guide covers what to monitor, how to access metrics, and how to set up alerts.
+This guide covers what to monitor and how to access metrics.

 Health Check